-Scotland’s red deer population has increased greatly in the last 300 years.
+The UK’s deer population has increased greatly in the last decades.
 Deer are an essential part of the ecosystem but high numbers of deer have a negative impact on habitats through overgrazing and trampling.
 A sustainable deer population is vital to enabling native woodland and other habitats to regenerate naturally.

 Standards 13-15 relate to deer and livestock